 From cafes to small local shops, there are so many delicious foods to try in the Seminyak area.
-We loved eating at Tamade Cafeteria for the Indo-Chinese cuisine and Gusto Gelato for unique flavors of gelato (ie: sambal and ginger.)
+We loved eating at Made’s Warung for the nasi campur and Gusto Gelato for its unique flavors of gelato (ie: sambal and ginger.)

 2. Learn how to surf.

 If you didn’t get the chance to learn how to surf on your first day in Canggu, you can take lessons in Seminyak.